bsplabs/alpha-blog/README.md

-# This app developed by B Sittikorn
+# This app developed by sittikorn